-Just over a year ago, I had my third fight, which took place at Rangsit Stadium in Bangkok on the Queen’s Birthday, August 12th.
+Just over a year ago, I had my third fight, which took place at Rangsit Stadium in Bangkok on the Queen’s Birthday.
 I was privileged to have a huge amount of support from my students, who were constantly asking curiously about how my training was going and how I was feeling.
 To my surprise, a gang of them turned up to watch the fight, which was a great feeling.
 One of those students, Khun Yu, was particularly inquisitive about why I chose to fight.
-She and her fellow students knew me only as their teacher, and found it surprising and bizarre that I had some kind of alter-ego as a boxer.
-For many of them, it was the first Muay Thai fight they had ever been to, so it was particularly strange for them to see their teacher in the ring.
-Yu was so intrigued that she used me as a subject for a magazine article that she wrote for UNSHY magazine, which is an in-house publication run by the company that I work for, in which students can submit their own articles in English.
+She and her fellow students knew me only as their teacher, and found it surprising and bizarre that I had some kind of alter-ego as a fighter.
+For many of them, it was the first Muay Thai fight they’d ever been to, so it was particularly strange for them to see their teacher in the ring.
+Yu was so intrigued that she used me as a subject for a magazine article that she wrote for the student magazine, UNSHY.

-I was very flattered that Yu thought I was interesting enough to write about (if a little offended by the artwork, which makes me look like some kind of zombie alien!), and once again reminded that what I do is pretty special.
+I was very flattered that Yu thought I was interesting enough to write about (if a little startled by the artwork, which makes me look like some kind of zombie alien), and once again reminded that what I do is pretty special.
 These are the things that inspire me to blog about my journey, to keep fighting, and to keep teaching.

 Read the full-sized article in .pdf here: The Fighter – by Yuphaporn Lertsattakit for UNSHY Magazine.